Humanitarian Settlement Program

 - Skills for Education and Employment (SEE) – provides language, literacy and numeracy training to eligible job seekers, to help them to participate more effectively in training or in the labour force (administered by the Department of Education and Training).

-- jobactive – connects job seekers with employers and assists job seekers to develop a Job Plan and search for a job (administered by the Department of Employment).
+- jobactive – connects job seekers with employers and assists job seekers to develop a Job Plan and search for a job (administered by the Department of Jobs and Small Business).

 - Disability Employment Services – assists people with disability, injury or health condition to prepare for, find and keep a job (administered by the Department of Social Services).

 - Programme of Assistance for Survivors of Torture and Trauma – provides specialised support services to eligible migrants who are experiencing psychological difficulties associated with surviving torture and trauma before coming to Australia (administered by the Department of Health).

 - Translating and Interpreting Service (TIS National) – provides interpreting services 24 hours a day, seven days a week (administered by the Department of Home Affairs).

 - Humanitarian Settlement Program - Service Provider Locations